PPC advertising is an awesome marketing tool that can deliver considerable results to those who implement it correctly.

 It’s important to think your keyword strategy through before proceeding with its implementation.

-Additionally, your ads will be ranked higher in SERPs if the search query is closer matched to the keyword.
+Additionally, your ads will be ranked higher in SERPs if the search query is closely matched to the keyword.

 Choose your list of 100 best keywords and then use your website analytics to find the 200-250 most relevant, long tail versions.